Child & Youth Development Action Team

 How the Child & Youth Development Action Team Steps Up to the Need

 Children and youth are the future of Morgan County, but too many face barriers to opportunity.
-The Child & Youth Development Action Team steps up by creating safe spaces, mentorship opportunities, and strong support systems for families.
+The Child & Youth Development Action Team steps up by partnering with community organizations to create safe spaces, mentorship opportunities, and strong support systems for families.

-After-School & Summer Programs: We partner with nonprofits and schools to give children safe and engaging spaces to learn and grow.
+After-School & Summer Programs: We partner with organizations and schools to increase and sustain safe and engaging spaces to learn and grow.

-Funding & Sustainability: We’ve secured multi-year grants to support ongoing programs, making sure that food access isn’t a short-term fix but a sustained community commitment.
+Funding & Sustainability: We’ve secured multi-year grants to support ongoing programs, making sure that access to child care and youth resources aren't a short-term fix but a sustained community commitment.

 Collaboration: By working with multiple youth-serving organizations, we expand opportunities across the county.